xdf-modules/example-files/README.md

 #### Clock offsets

 Clock offset times do not match the footer.
-This should not happen with LabRecorder but as this file is code-generated it’s just a quirk.
+This should not happen with LabRecorder but as this file is code-generated it's just a quirk.
 The footer values are not used for synchronization so they can be safely ignored here.